sophiajt/jntrnr.github.io/_posts/2019-4-27-porting-the-pikachu.md

 +    pub frame_buffer: Vec<(char, (u8, u8, u8))>,
 ```

 Originally, the whole framebuffer was turned into a vector of strings.
 On most Unix platforms, these would include the ANSI commands to change the color or move the cursor.
-It's a powerful tool, and being text-based, let's you do all of it in string manipulation.
+It's a powerful tool, and being text-based, you can prebuffer the whole frame via string manipulation.

 Unfortunately, assuming everything is string-based doesn't work in Windows.
 When crossterm outputs using println!, it's calling into the Windows Console API between each piece of the println.
 This allows the same code to work, assuming it doesn't buffer the string.

 To work around this, I stopped buffering the string and instead stored the pixel value in the buffer.
 When it was time, I drew the whole frame using print! statements.

-When I first did this, it was noticeably slower than the termion version(think 1-2 fps).
+When I first did this, it was noticeably slower than the termion version(roughly 5-10 fps).
 This is because calling into the Console API that often (once per character) is going to pull down performance.
 Luckily, I could work around this by just checking if we were already using the color I wanted to render.
 If we were, I didn't set the color again.

 Performance between the termion version and the crossterm version now look the same to me, which I call good enough :)